sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : In the SACM information model, data is referred to as Content.
 Metadata about the content is referred to as Content-Metadata, respectively.
 Content and Content-Metadata are combined into Subjects called Content-Elements in the SACM information model.
 Some information elements defined by the SACM information model can be part of the Content or the Content-Metadata.
 Therefore, if an information element is considered data or data about data depends on which kind of Subject it is associated with.
 The SACM information model also defines metadata about the data origin via the Subject Statement-Metadata.
 Typical examples of metadata are time stamps, data origin or data source.

-: Examples include: physical Ethernet port with a MAC address, layer 2 VLAN interface with a MAC address, layer 3 interface with multiple IPv6 addresses, layer 3 tunnel ingress or egress with an IPv4 address.

 Posture: